 You’ll have opportunities to participate in summer research internships at prestigious research universities, governmental organizations and on the AU campus.
 For example, Ashland University is a member of the Bioscience Consortium of Northeast Ohio, which supports biotechnology education and undergraduate research, as well as student internships.
 The Ohio Agricultural Research and Development Center in Wooster and Charles River Laboratories also routinely provide internships for biology majors.

-The following are three of the interesting classes you might take:
+The following is a small sampling of fascinating courses you might take:

 - The Molecular and Cellular Basis of Life - Explore the question: What are the molecular and cellular processes that define life?
 How are they sustained from generation to generation?

 - Field Zoology - Learn the principles of field study and the collection, preservation and identification of common vertebrate and invertebrate animals.